-Just because you’re publishing content in English, it doesn’t mean you have to limit yourself to an English-speaking audience.
-Only 4.8% of the world’s population are native English speakers, which means there are billions of potential customers reading content in other languages.
+Just because you’re publishing content in English doesn’t mean you have to limit yourself to an English-speaking audience.
+Only 4.8percent of the world’s population are native English speakers, which means there are billions of potential customers reading content in other languages.

-Some non-English blogs and social media networks will accept English content, and for the others, you can use a translation plug-in like Transposh to automatically translate your content into multiple languages.
+Some non-English blogs and social media networks will accept English content.
+For those that don’t, you can use a translation plug-in like Transposh to automatically translate your content into multiple languages.

-To find non-English blogs or English blogs based in foreign countries, you can use a simple Google search.
-A search for ‘Italian fashion blogs’ lead to this list of the Top 80 Italian Fashion Bloggers on the Web, which could be useful for a beauty products ecommerce store owner looking to get exposure in Europe.
+To find non-English or English blogs based in foreign countries, you can perform a simple search on Google.
+For example, a search for ‘Italian fashion blogs’ leads to this list of the Top 80 Italian Fashion Bloggers on the Web, which could be useful for a beauty products ecommerce store owner looking to get exposure in Europe.

 - WeChat and Weibo are the two most popular social media networks in China.